 2.2 This Statement of Community Involvement should enhance the involvement of local groups that are already linked to planning processes in Ealing.
 Existing channels for dialogue with these community groups will remain in place.
-In addition, the Council will facilitate wider involvement through Ealing Community Network.
-Consultation and participation relating to town planning will be undertaken, as far as possible, in accordance with the protocols set out in the Ealing Compact and the corporate Ealing Consultation Strategy.
+Consultation and participation relating to town planning will be undertaken, as far as possible, in accordance with the protocols set out in the corporate Ealing Consultation Strategy.